NEUBIAS/training-resources/_modules/binarization.md

 figure: /figures/binarization.png
 figure_legend: Image before and after binarization by applying a threshold.

-activity_preface: >
+activity_preface: |
   Open a binary image and discuss binary data-type.
 Discuss differences of binary data-type depending on the software (e.g. ImageJ and MATLAB).

-Open and image and binarize it by applying a manually defined threshold.
+  Open an image and binarize it by applying a manually defined threshold.

 activities:
   - ["ImageJ GUI", "binarization/activities/binarization_imagejgui.md", "markdown"]